blur6666/modejunkie.nvim/README.md

 modejunkie colors **four UI elements simultaneously** based on your current vim mode — cursorline, line numbers, a floating widget near your cursor, and your statusline.
 No more accidentally typing `iiiiii` into your buffer because you forgot you were in normal mode.

 https://github.com/user-attachments/assets/967644ea-743f-4bd0-997c-3972efc775ff

+## Why?

+Vim modes are invisible by default.
+A single character in the statusline, 50 lines away from where you're looking. modejunkie makes the current mode impossible to ignore: your cursorline, your line numbers, your floating indicator, and your statusline all shift color the instant you change modes.
+It's mode awareness for people who don't want to think about it.

 ## Features